Pinterest Hidden Image

 Description

-These delicious vegan millionaires shortbread bars have layers of gluten-free shortbread and chewy caramel covered in chocolate.
-Easy to make using just 6 ingredients, they're the perfect caramel slice to enjoy alongside your cup of tea or coffee.
+This delicious vegan millionaire's shortbread is rich, decadent, and irresistibly good.
+A thick gooey caramel filling sits between buttery shortbread and rich dark chocolate.
+With just 6 ingredients, they're the perfect caramel slice to enjoy alongside your cup of tea or coffee.

 Ingredients